 DAVID E. TEITELBAUM is a partner in Sidley’s Banking and Financial Services group, which received the 2019 Chambers USA Award for Financial Services Regulation.
-He has a broad regulatory practice for all types of entities involved in our payments and financial systems, including insured depository institutions and their holding companies, payment processors and systems, money transmitters, prepaid program managers, technology providers, virtual currency businesses and investors and retailers.
+He also serves on the firm’s COVID-19 Task Force.
+David has a broad regulatory practice for all types of entities involved in our payments and financial systems, including insured depository institutions and their holding companies, payment processors and systems, money transmitters, prepaid program managers, technology providers, virtual currency businesses and investors and retailers.
 He assists these companies in the wide range of regulatory issues that impact their business by providing a combination of thoughtful regulatory guidance, solution-oriented transactional assistance and strategic legislative planning.
 He routinely helps companies structure payment and other fintech products to minimize regulatory burden, negotiate commercial agreements for the support and distribution of those products and create customer interfaces and disclosures that balance regulatory requirements and business needs.
 David has been involved in the evolution of payment technology from its roots in credit, debit and ACH through on-going developments in prepaid, internet, mobile and virtual currency models.
 For example, he has assisted clients in projects involving blockchain-based technologies both as a form of payment and as an asset class for investment.
 David is able to combine a keen understanding of the underpinnings of various financial ecosystems with the creativity necessary to provide cutting edge legal advice to today’s fintech leaders.

 David is a frequent writer and speaker in the financial services area, including at the NACHA Payments conferences.
 He is a member of the editorial board of FinTech Law Report, and his publications include numerous articles in The Journal of Payments Strategy and Systems and The Business Lawyer as well as co-authorship of The Community Reinvestment Act: Policies and Compliance (Prentice-Hall Law and Business), the U.S. chapter of the International Monetary Fund book, Payment Systems of the World and contributions to The Law of Electronic Fund Transfers (Warren, Gorham and Lamont).